There are a vast number of denominations within Christianity, and an even larger variation of crosses used by the different church groups.

 This reminded crucifix makers that Jesus' death was also gruesome.
 Jesus did not pass-away in comfort, which is easily imagined looking at a figure of a cuddly little lamb.
 Possibly for these reasons, imagery changed from the sacrificed lamb to that of a man, with a face and body wracked by physical and spiritual pain.

-Alex Roman writes:
+Alex Roman eplains:

-Crucifixes showing Christ in His 'extreme humility' on the Cross often show Him having offered His Soul into the Hands of the Father through the Spirit.
-This proclaims that He has gone on to release the souls from Hades before returning to life in His Body on Easter.
-Although the Soul of Christ was separated from His Body at that time, His Divinity was not.
+Crucifixes showing Christ in his 'extreme humility' on the Cross often show him having offered his Soul into the hands of the Father through the Spirit.
+This proclaims that he has gone on to release the souls from Hades before returning to life in his body on Easter.
+Although the Soul of Christ was separated from his body at that time, his divinity was not.

-The Cross with the Corpus underscores that Christ laid down His life voluntarily and took it up again by the power of His Divinity in the Resurrection that transforms the suffering He underwent and also our own suffering.
+The Cross with the Corpus underscores that Christ laid down his life voluntarily and took it up again by the power of his divinity in the Resurrection that transforms the suffering he underwent and also our own suffering.